Dealer Licensing in Utah

 Licenses are issued by the Motor Vehicle Enforcement Division (MVED) of the Utah State Tax Commission.
 The MVED regulates auto dealerships and salespeople; it also investigates fraud.
 There are three types of dealer licenses: new vehicles, used vehicles, and motorcycles or small trailers.

-The following should be submitted to the MVED (details are provided farther down this page):
+The following should be submitted to the Utah MVED (details are provided farther down this page):

 - Photograph of sign and principle place of business